polterguy/phosphorusfive/README.md

 Active Events allows you to loosely couple your modules together, without having any dependencies between them.
 Active Events is the _"heart"_ of
 Phosphorus Five, allowing for the rich plugin nature in P5.
 You can easily create your own Active Events, either in Hyperlambda, or in C# if you wish.

-Hyperlambda, and p5.lambda, is the natural bi-product of Active Events; A Turing complete execution engine, for orchestrating your apps together, as shown above in the Hello World example.
+Hyperlambda, and lambda, is the natural bi-product of Active Events; A Turing complete execution engine, for orchestrating your apps together, as shown above in the Hello World example.

 ## Perfect encapsulation and polymorphism